Terms of service

 1. These Terms set out the rules for providing services electronically in accordance with the Polish Act of 18 July 2002 on providing services by electronic means.

-3. The Provider carries out orders and settlements through useme.com (a work/task contract) and bizky.ai (issuing the VAT invoice), which act as intermediaries.
+4. The Provider carries out orders and settlements through useme.com (a work/task contract) and bizky.ai (issuing the VAT invoice), which act as intermediaries.
+Details of those entities are made available in the course of concluding the contract on their platforms.

 §2.
 Definitions